How often do you fail at something important, and get a second chance?

 Quit while you are ahead, mate

 But then… Paxman gets a message in his earpiece.
 The producer has stopped the show.
-Apparently “team dictionary” has given an incorrect answer, and it was decided re-start the game from the top.
+Apparently “Team Dictionary” has given an incorrect answer, and it was decided re-start the game from the top.
 Once again they buzzed in first – but this time got it wrong.
-I followed up with the correct answer, and “the rest is history”.
+I followed up with the correct answer (that Oscar Wilde’s executor was Robbie Ross) and “the rest is history”.
 I’m sure the false start unnerved the opposition, but viewers could not have known what had happened – until now!
-But you have to take the rough with the smooth and all that rot, and the OUP team were gracious in defeat.
+But you have to take the rough with the smooth and all that rot, and the OUP people were gracious in defeat.